Chicago Architecture Center: Tours

-The CAC offers approximately 85 different tours of the city.
+As of 2022, the CAC offers approximately 85 different tours of the city.
 All tours are led by trained volunteer docents who go through a 14-week training course before being certified to lead CAC tours.
 Many tours in the Loop include historic buildings such as the Chicago Board of Trade, the Marquette Building, the Monadnock Building, and Daniel Burnham and John Wellborn Root's Rookery among many others.
 Some modern buildings that are explored include the Sears Tower, John Hancock Center, Mies van der Rohe's Chicago Federal Center and the Trump Tower.
 The CAC also offers tours of parks and public spaces such as Millennium Park, Maggie Daley Park and the Chicago Pedway.
 During the summer months, the CAC offers tours of various neighborhoods throughout Chicago in addition to downtown tours.
 The CAC's most popular tour, the CAFC River Cruise aboard Chicago's First Lady Cruises has departures April–November every year.
 The CAC offers other tours year-round.

+Exhibitions

+Permanent exhibitions include The Legacy of Wrigley Field, and The Chicago City Model Experience.
+Beginning in June of 2026, the CAC will open two new exhibitions.
+Flyway City: Architecture for a Flourishing Ecosystem, designed and co-curated with Studio Gang, will reveal "how people can take action to create healthier urban habitats and save birds from colliding with building glass."
+A companion exhibit, Chicago’s Living Habitat, also involves Openlands and underscores the connection between urban life and the surrounding eco-systems.